2020s European rearmament: Germany

 In February 2025, a spokesperson for Germany's defence ministry stated that it would send ground troops to Ukraine if necessary.

-In February 2025, Germany’s chancellor-in-waiting Friedrich Merz proposed a significant increase in defense spending.
+Later that month, Germany’s chancellor-in-waiting Friedrich Merz proposed a significant increase in defence spending.
 He stated at the press conference: "Germany and Europe must quickly strengthen their defence capabilities.
 The CDU, CSU and SPD will table a motion to amend the Basic Law so that defence spending above 1% of GDP is exempt from the debt brake."
 This would allow Germany to increase its debt without limits in order to finance its military and provide military assistance to Ukraine.

-During negotiations on the next German cabinet, Friedrich Merz and chancellor Olaf Scholz reached an agreement to reform the debt brake by changing sections of the Basic Law to exempt defense spending exceeding 1% of GDP.
+During negotiations on the next German cabinet, Friedrich Merz and chancellor Olaf Scholz reached an agreement to reform the debt brake by changing sections of the Basic Law to exempt defence spending exceeding 1% of GDP.
 In March 2025, German lawmakers approved an amendment to the Basic Law, allowing the German government to implement the most massive rearmament in Germany since World War II.
 The change will allow Merz's government to massively increase spending by around €400 billion on defence and security, and €500 billion on infrastructure and green energy.